TerriaJS/terriajs-server/README.md

   --help, -h                     Show this help.                       [boolean]
 ```

-To run the server as a daemon with nohup, do this instead:
+To run the server in the foreground, you can do this:

-`./run_server.sh [arguments as above]`
+`node . [arguments as above]`

 #### Tests